Checking is Checking is Checking?

 Remember, every benefit discussed, on its own, pays for the account each month.
 Now imagine the real and perceived value when they’re all combined!

-Here’s an example partial menu of benefits from a Value-Added Checking provider serving over 600 financial institutions:
+Here’s an example partial menu of benefits from a Value-Added Checking provider we partner with for our clients:

 ID Theft Protection, Monitoring, & Restoration